Ramigiusz/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/70efea8e-8630-490f-94d5-48a742afb75d)

 **TheHive Installation**
+TheHive is a scalable, open source and free Security Incident Response Platform, tightly integrated with MISP (Malware Information Sharing Platform), designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon.

 For the TheHive server, follow the same process as you did for the Wazuh Manager droplet.
 This includes creating and configuring the droplet, assigning the firewall, and updating the operating system.